 Because he is working much faster"

-You knew a big but was coming didn't you?
+You heard a big coming didn't you?
 But it doesn't work because their Quads are not Demonstrandumbed they are just dumb.
 These are shibboleths, a kind of double syllogism(*).
 Let me explain and then pass you on to the experts and then make your own (open?) mind up...

 The first argument, for Payment By Results, reverses an incorrect assumption, "Successful people are richer (note success equals money) so, offer people more money and they will be successful!"
 The second defines success, "Successful teachers get better results (note results equal exam results) so, measure the results data and you'll identify the best teachers!"
 This wobbly illogical pile leads to the dodgy conclusion, "Therefore, we can, identify the best teachers, pay them more and they will work harder!" (**)